-- The South African ministry of home affairs has revoked the citizenship of Edwin Ijeoma, a former Nigerian, over bigamous marriage
+- The South African Ministry of Home Affairs in 2021 revoked the citizenship of Edwin Ijeoma, a former Nigerian, over a bigamous marriage

-- IJeoma, a professor, was found guilty of obtaining citizenship through a fraudulent means
+- Ijeoma, a professor, was found guilty of obtaining citizenship through fraudulent means

 - The professor is now stateless as he had previously renounced his Nigerian citizenship

-Edwin Ijeoma, a professor of public sector economics at the University of Fort Hare, has been left stateless after his South African citizenship was revoked, Times Live reported.
+South Africa - Edwin Ijeoma, a professor of public sector economics at the University of Fort Hare, was left stateless in 2021 after his South African citizenship was revoked.

-The academic's South African citizenship was revoked by the country’s ministry of home affairs after he was founding guilty of fraudulently relying on a bigamous marriage to a South African woman to obtain citizenship by naturalization.
+The academic's South African citizenship was revoked by the country’s Ministry of Home Affairs after he was found guilty of fraudulently relying on a bigamous marriage to a South African woman to obtain citizenship by naturalization, Times Live reported.

-Legit.ng gathers that Ijeoma, however, divorced his South African wife in 2007.
+Legit.ng gathers that Ijeoma divorced his South African wife in 2007.

 The professor's alleged citizenship fraud was exposed when he was joined in South Africa by a Nigerian woman named Anne Tomo.